 Thunderbirds – Seattle, WA 1

-Established: Spring of 1958 as the Greenwood Boys Club Drum & Bugle Corps
+Established: February 1958 as the Greenwood Boys Club Drum & Bugle Corps

 Founder: Jack Avery (See Hurricanes Sr & Seattle Cascades)